cheerful/freckle-apidocs/content/v2/invoices.md

     subtotal
     : *Optional* **string**
-    : The label for the subtotal dollar amount for the invoice.
+    : The label for the subtotal amount for the invoice.
 Defaults to "subtotal".

     total
     : *Optional* **string**
-    : The label for the total dollar amount for the invoice.
+    : The label for the total amount for the invoice.
 Defaults to "TOTAL".

     report
     : *Optional* **string**